wikimedia/WikiContrib/frontend/WikiContrib-Frontend/Install.md

 npm start
 ```

 This starts a development server in a URL alike `http://localhost:3000/`.
-Hurray! you have successfully hosted the fronend in local environment.
+Hurray! you have successfully hosted the frontend in local environment.